bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 side-effecting function `f` that will be changing the state of the application in response to a event.
-This `eventHandler` function builds and returns an event handler that will call this side-effecting function and then re-render the widget after the state transition.
+This `eventHandler` function builds and returns an event handler that will call this side-effecting function `f` and then re-render the widget after the state transition.

-Yep, its that simple.
-I have handled both the requirement for state transition and rerendering.
+Yep, it is that simple.
+I have handled both the requirement for both state transition and rerendering.

-Nornally we would have some sort of state object that fires an event when it changes.
+Normally we would have some sort of state object that fires an event when it changes.
 We would then hook the rerender of the widget to that state object.
 But this is really not needed for this small application.
 So instead I am just sneaking a call to `Yome.render()` into the